VCCE/VCC/acia/ReadMe.txt

 Issues

 1) Baud rate (for recv) delay table contains wild guesses
-2) Does not seem to work with RSDOS Deluxe cart rom
-3) TCP and COM not done yet
+2) COM not done yet
-4) Using file write mode to send text to a windows file causes an extra blank line to be appended to the file.
+3) Using file write mode to send text to a windows file causes an extra blank line to be appended to the file.

-These notes are based on using /t2 on (Nitr)Os9

-The sc6551 driver used by /t2 does not seem to use xmode baud, xon, or xoff values.
-Receive seems to be at about 9600 baud and transmit is not restricted.
-There seems to be no other flow control.
+4) The sc6551 driver used by /t2 does not seem to use xmode baud, xon, or xoff values.
+5) /t2 connect failure sometimes requires reset to recover

+These notes are based on using /t2 on (Nitr)Os9 and the RS delux RS232 program pak

+                General notes

+The color computer can do bit wise RS232 using the "big banger" port but this is very slow.
+The RS232 program pack was used to overcome this shortcomming.
+The pak contains a SC6551 Asynchronous Communication Adapter (ACIA) which is a specialized UART for dealing with 6500/6800 series CPUs.
+Acia.dll is a Vcc add on that attempts to emulate features of the pak.

+Acia.dll does not deal with many of the details of communicating with RS232 devices.
+Instead it establishes a byte stream connection with a the console, TCP socket, or file and leaves the details of how to communicate to the PC operating system.
+This allows flexiblity but also means it does not behave exactly like a real RS232 interface.

+                Settings

+Connection details are set using the Acia Interface config dialog which can be reached from the Vcc Cartridge menu when the DLL is loaded.
+The dialog has radio buttons for console, file read, file write, tcpip, and comx modes of operation.
+When activated Console mode brings up the Vcc console window.
+File write mode causes all data output to go to a file.
+File read mode does the reverse, data is input from a file.
+Tcpip mode establishes a network connection with a network server and Comx mode (no done yet) is intended to establishes a connection with a windows COM port, which may be connected to a RS232 device such as a modem or Arduino using a USB to UART converter.
+Details of the varous mode follows.

 				Console mode

+Console mode is most useful when using (Nitr)Os9 and the t2 device and accociated sc6551 driver. t2 and sc6551 must both be loaded at boot to work properly

-Terminal settings for Windows console should be as follows:
+/t2 settings for Windows console should be as follows:

-/t2
+xmode /t2
  -upc -bsb bsl echo lf null=0 pause pag=32 bsp=08
 del=18 eor=0D eof=1B reprint=09 dup=19 psc=17 abort=03
 quit=05 bse=08 bell=07 type=80 baud=06 xon=11 xoff=13